Skip to content

 Usage with D3

-To help folks using CommonJS, the @mui/x-charts package uses a vendored package named @mui/x-charts-vendor to access D3 libraries.
+For those using CommonJS, the MUI X Charts provide a vendored package to access D3 libraries.
 You can import D3 functions from @mui/x-charts-vendor/d3-scale.

 Rendering Charts